jishnujayakumar/udacity-pixel-art-maker/README.md

 ![screenshot](screenshot.png)

 ## How to Load the App
+You can run a hosted version of the app at [https://codepen.io/jishnup/pen/OZpwXN](https://codepen.io/jishnup/pen/OZpwXN)

 To run a local copy, clone or download the code repository at [https://github.com/jishnujayakumar/udacity-pixel-art-maker.git](https://github.com/jishnujayakumar/udacity-pixel-art-maker.git).
 If downloaded, unzip the folder and run `index.html` in your favorite browser.

 ## How to Use the App